boldsuck/tor-relay-bootstrap/README.md

 * Installs and configures Tor to be a relay (but still requires you to manually edit torrc to set Nickname, ContactInfo, etc. for this relay)
 * Configures sane default firewall rules
 * Configures automatic updates
-* Installs ntp to ensure time is synced
 * Helps harden the ssh server
 * Gives instructions on what the sysadmin needs to manually do at the end